Fast Parallel Newton-Raphson Power Flow Solver for Large Number of System Calculations with CPU and GPU: Acknowledgements

 During the execution of a CUDA kernel, 32 consecutive threads within one block are aggregated into the minimum execution unit called warp \cite{Zhang.12.02.201116.02.2011}.
 The threads within one warp execute the same instruction.
 When threads within a warp encounter different instructions, these are executed in a serial mode, thus lose the advantage of parallelism.
 To fully utilize the calculation capability for computing-bounding tasks, the first criterion for GPU performance optimization is to avoid thread divergence within one warp.

-The second criterion is to optimize memory transaction with the device memory.
+Optimizing memory operation with the on-device memory is another important factor.
 Due to the high-latency of the graphics memory (multiple hundreds of cycles) \cite{Volkov.2016}, the instruction of memory transaction is queued in a First-In-First-Out way.
 It is possible to hide this latency and saturate the memory bandwidth by keeping the queue busy \cite{Zhang.12.02.201116.02.2011}.
 For each memory transaction, 32-bytes data of consecutive memory sections is accessed, to maximize the efficiency of memory transaction and reduce excessive memory transaction, it is important to enable the warp access for coalesced memory, especially for memory-bounding tasks \cite{NVIDIA.November2019}.
 Constants and texture can be accessed through specific cache, which improves the access with sparse matrix indexing.

 Any tasks on GPU can only be executed, when the data is available on the device memory. \cref{fig:hardware_cpu_gpu} shows the limited bandwidth between CPU (Host, H) and GPU (Device, D).
 To optimize this, the required data transaction between host and device should be possibly reduced.
-Futhermore, CUDA offered the possibility of overlapping different operations (H2D, D2H memory transaction and kernel execution) through the usage of CUDA stream \cite{Huang.2018b}.
+Furthermore, CUDA offered the possibility of overlapping different operations (H2D, D2H memory transaction and kernel execution) through the usage of CUDA stream \cite{Huang.2018b}.